 Associates agree to teach in the school for a minimum of two years.
-Teach For Australia places Associates in clusters within schools and groups of nearby schools and supports schools with professional development, including training for in-school mentors in pedagogical coaching, pastoral care and leadership development.
+We place Associates in clusters within schools and groups of nearby schools and support schools with professional development, including training for in-school mentors in pedagogical coaching, pastoral care and leadership development.

 Associates and Alumni are beginning to cluster within the leadership teams of schools, helping achieve school improvement.

-Almost half of our Associates work in rural or remote communities, filling hard-to-staff positions, including Portland and Horsham in Victoria, Katherine and Tennant Creek in the Northern Territory and Kalgoorlie in Western Australia.
+Almost half of our partner schools are located in regional, rural or remote communities.
+Almost 40 per cent of Associates relocated to fill hard-to-staff positions, including in Portland and Horsham in Victoria, Katherine and Tennant Creek in the Northern Territory and Kalgoorlie in Western Australia.

-Alumni have committed to these communities, taking on senior leadership roles, including principals and assistant principals.
+Alumni have committed to these communities, taking on senior leadership roles, including as principals and assistant principals.

 “There has been a significant difference to student learning due to the determination and passion that the Associates bring to the classroom.” – Maisie Floyd, Principal, Tennant Creek High School, Northern Territory